joZephhh/Art-Gallery-Inventory/README.md

 ````
 cd Art-Gallery-Inventory/builder
 ````
  and run the command line `npm install` in the directory.
-This will install all the development dependecies.
+This will install all the development dependencies.

 ## Features
 +   Secure login to access to the inventory, can't access if not logged